-Croatia Week decided to try to find out a bit more and spoke to Dijana Ćurković, a postdoctoral scholar with the Institute of Croatian language and linguistics, who done her PhD thesis on a Croatian dialect in Dalmatia.
+We contacted Dijana Ćurković, a postdoctoral scholar with the Institute of Croatian language and linguistics, who did her Ph.D. thesis on a Croatian dialect in Dalmatia to try to find out what was behind it.

 Croatian curses are usually very creative with vocabulary, especially compared to say the British and their curses, is there a particular reason why that is so?